 Bottom Line: Small steps in building a sales methodology and enforcing it for everyone will build to a more disciplined approach over time.
 Try a simple qualification checklist for all deals as a starting point.

-A symptom of FDS is a blind focus on product which leads to all customer conversations being about your product rather than their problems.
+A root cause for poor revenue growth is a blind focus on product, which leads to all customer conversations being about your product rather than their problems.
 Only 15% of Founder/Owner/Director – Customer conversations focus on Customer Value.